 Simple Name Matching – Spread the cards out with the name side up and ask kids to find the matching names.
 They can turn the cards over to look at the pictures to check their match and to help them read the name on the card.

 Sorting by Picture– Kids can sort the pictures by boys/girls, hair color, or clothing color.

-Sorting by Name – Kids can sort the names by first letter, or by all the names with a particular letter.
-In the below picture all of the cards have the letter “n” in common.
+Sorting by Name – Kids can sort the names by the first letter, or by all the names with a particular letter.
 If you focus on a particular letter each week, sorting the name matching cards by letter could be a great way to reinforce the letter of the week.

 It is definitely worth the time to make a set of name matching cards because kids enjoy using them again and again.
 I would love to hear how you use the cards for name activities in your home or classrooms.

 More Name Activities From the Store

 Find additional hands-on name activities in my store.
 Click on the images below to check them out.